Attractions in Yellowstone Park

 year a few visitors are seriously burned, some have died.
 The

 boardwalks are there for your safety and protection.

 Norris Geyser Basin

 Norris Geyser Basin is the hottest, oldest, and most dynamic

 of Yellowstone Park's thermal areas.
-The highest temperature yet recorded
+The highest temperature yet

-drill hole at Norris: 459 degree's F just 1,087 feet
+a scientific drill hole at Norris: 459 degree's F just 1,087 feet

 below the surface!
 There are very few thermal features at Norris

 under the boiling point (199F at this elevation).
 Norris shows

 evidence of having had thermal features for at least 115,000 years.

 in the basin change daily with frequent disturbances from seismic